cyguidesltd/cybuddy/README.md

 A: For quick hints and common tasks, yes.
 For deep technical dives, no.

 **Q: Can I use this during exams/CTFs?**
 A: Check your specific rules.
 Built-in knowledge base is usually OK.
-AI mode may have restrictions.

 **Q: Is my data sent anywhere?**
-A: Only if you enable AI mode with `--send`.
-Otherwise, everything is local.

-**Q: What's the difference between TUI and CLI mode?**
-A: TUI mode (`--tui`) provides a rich interactive interface.
-CLI mode (`--cli`) is simple text for any terminal.
+A: No. Everything is local and offline.
+Your command history is stored locally in `~/.cybuddy/history.json`.

+**Q: How does the smart history work?**
+A: CyBuddy analyzes your command patterns, categorizes your learning topics, and provides intelligent suggestions based on your usage patterns and cybersecurity knowledge base.

 **Q: Why is it called CyBuddy?**
 A: It's your cybersecurity buddy — always ready to help you learn, no judgment, no confusion.

----

 ## Contributing

 We welcome contributions!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 **Built by learners, for learners.** Someone who remembers being stuck at 2am during a CTF wanted to make learning easier.

----

 ## License